-- When the last of a salad greens crop is harvested in late winter or early spring, it will provide the final data in a three-year study of the viability of these low-budget greenhouses for New Mexico small producers who want to grow vegetables in the winter.
+When the last of this crop is harvested in late winter or early spring, it will provide the final data in a three-year study of the viability of these low-budget greenhouses for New Mexico small producers who want to grow vegetables in the winter.

 Evaluation of the three designs involves analysis of the productivity of the two crops, measured in pounds of harvest, for each of the three years of the study.
 Productivity will be correlated with the type of house, the planting date and the location.